Shrihari Pandit: States Can Enable Broadband Infrastructure Through Open Access Conduits

 - Shrihari Pandit: States Can Enable Broadband Infrastructure Through Open Access Conduits

-- Citing Flexibility, Panelists Double-Down in Support for Infrastructure Bill
+- Citing Flexibility, Broadband Breakfast Panelists Double-Down in Support for Infrastructure Bill

 - Republicans Threaten Document Demand, Pew Likes Infrastructure Bill Direction, Connected Britain In Person